 There is also what is known as the “golden hour,” where traumatic injuries and patients need to be treated within the first hour to reduce the chances of death.
 The debate is still ongoing if the golden hour exists.
 But the point is, the faster you get help, the better your chances of survival.

 Depending on where you live, calls to 911 could put you through to an understaffed department.
 This will no doubt cause a delay in EMS dispatch.
 But what if there was a faster way to get you or your elderly loved ones help from the correct department?
 Now there is.

 Rescu is only an app away

-Allowing you to contact fire, police or EMTs in just two taps, the recently launched Rescu app aims to take the burden off emergency dispatchers around the country.
+Allowing you to contact fire, police or EMTs in just two taps, the Rescu app aims to take the burden off emergency dispatchers around the country.
 The app is available for iOS and Android phones and alerts emergency contacts that you are in trouble.